Changes to FINRA Advisory Committees

-Rather than establishing a new committee for the specific purpose of providing insight on operational and technology implications of rule changes, FINRA is broadening the authority and membership of the existing Operations Advisory Committee (OAC) specifically to provide such feedback.
-Existing OAC members are senior operational and compliance staff from a broad spectrum of firms, and can provide substantive input on the impact of FINRA proposals on the middle and back office functions of firms.
+Rather than establishing a new committee for the specific purpose of providing insight on operational and technology implications of rule changes, FINRA also has broadened the responsibilities and membership of the OAC to increase the focus on operational and technical issues that arise with respect to rule implementation.
+Since OAC members are senior operational and compliance staff from a broad spectrum of firms, they will provide FINRA with substantive input on the impact of rule proposals on the middle and back office functions of firms.

 Addressing Issues of Interest to Firms

 Numerous commenters supported publishing advisory committees’ rosters in various formats to help members and the public gain a better perspective of how individual firms are represented across multiple committees.
-Currently, FINRA posts committee rosters on its website for the SFAB, the National Arbitration and Mediation Committee (NAMC), the District Committees and the National Adjudicatory Council.
+Previously, FINRA posted committee rosters on its website for the SFAC, the National Arbitration and Mediation Committee (NAMC), the District Committees and the National Adjudicatory Council.